kubernetes/enhancements/keps/sig-auth/1750-external-tls-certificate-authenticator/README.md

 (obtaining a client certificate or signing) to the external plugin and the external plugin replies by sending a response with a product of the respective operation (a client certificate or signature).
-Additionally, the external plugin can send user prompt messages as intermediate responses, for example to inform the user that an action has to be performed before the sign operation can take place).
+Additionally, the external plugin can send user prompt messages as intermediate responses, for example, to inform the user that an action has to be performed before the sign operation can take place.

 All messages (requests, as well as, intermediate and final responses) are serialized using Protocol Buffers in a format specified bellow.